awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

 ## Instance Performance<a name="gpu-instance-performance"></a>

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
-F1, P3, P2, and G3 instances are EBS\-optimized by default at no additional cost\.For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.
+Some accelerated computing instances are EBS\-optimized by default at no additional cost\.
+For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.

 ## Network Performance<a name="gpu-network-performance"></a>